 Here are 13 top things to see and do in Tallinn.

 1. Visit Tallinn City Museum

 The City Museum is a great place to learn about the history of the city.
 You’ll learn about how it has changed over time whilst retaining it’s medieval and historical architecture, see an incredible model of the Old Town which was created by school children, learn about how trade and transit has developed and much more.

 2. See the city from a viewpoint

-Around Tallinn you will find lots of awesome viewpoints with many of them being free to access and available 24/7.
+Around Tallinn, you will find lots of awesome viewpoints with many of them being free to access and available 24/7.
 Head to my post The Best Viewpoints in Tallinn to find out where many of them are.

 3. Take a romantic walk along St. Catherine’s Passage

 For a beautiful and romantic walk head to St Catherine’s Passage.
-Along it you will find ancient but pretty tombstones lining one of the walls which belonged to members of the Magistrate of Tallinn, the Brotherhood of Blackheads, the Great Guild and various others.
+Along the path you will find ancient but pretty tombstones lining one of the walls which belonged to members of the Magistrate of Tallinn, the Brotherhood of Blackheads, the Great Guild and various others.
 The tombstones originally came from the Church of St Catherine of Alexandria.

 4. Visit the Estonian History Museum – Great Guild Hall